Welcome to Méli-Mélo!

 Me at Toronto’s Motive Crime Festival in 2022.
 That was my favourite water bottle and I lost it on that trip.
 So glad its commemorated here.

-• I’m also the author of the Dominion Archives Mystery Series — a mystery trilogy set in and around Canada’s fictional national archives.
+• I’ve authored the Dominion Archives Mystery Series — a mystery trilogy set in and around Canada’s fictional national archives.
 THE FOULEST THINGS was called “A literary joy ride” by none other than Louise Penny and was a finalist in the Canadian Crime Writers’ Association’s “Best Novel Set in Canada” prize.

-I’m also the proud owner of nine-year old cockapoo Daffodil.
+I’m also the proud owner of ten-year old cockapoo, Daffodil.

 Here she is amongst the daffodils — check out her big smile!